 The bottom line is everyone is going through some shit in their lives right now.
 I try to remember that, but I’m also horribly selfish am impatient.
 I don’t want to feel anxious.
 I don’t want to have to fight against my social anxiety on a daily basis.
 I just want to give up, at times, and magically wish away my social anxiety.
 It’s hard not to feel, “Oh poor me!
 My life is too fucking hard and the world is being so unfair to me” when the bigger picture is that everyone has something, whether it’s a physical or psychological disability, and there are those struggling in a way I could never understand because I’m not in their positions.
 That being said, it means having social anxiety is not the end of the line for me.
 Sometimes, yes, it does feel like the worst thing in the world, but I guess I perceive this when I blow things out of proportion.

 There’s a hiking event on September 4th I signed up for.
 I intend to go, for sure.
 This past Saturday there was a summer social mingling event at a bar, but I didn’t go.
-Just the number of rvspers (well over 100+) made me dread being in the same room as that many people.
+Just the number of RSVPers (well over 100+) made me dread being in the same room as that many people.
 Not to shut people out, but I really do prefer being in a smaller crowd.
-2-4 people is my comfort zone, and 5 is where I feel my people limit setting in.
-This ideal is not trellis possible in the social anxiety group that as over 1,000 members, but also, the rvsp list is never truly an accurate count for how many people will show up to the event.
+Having 2-4 people would be my comfort zone, and is where I feel my people limit setting in.
+This ideal is not really possible in the social anxiety group that as over 1,000 members, but also, the rvsp list is never truly an accurate count for how many people will show up to the event.
 It’s quite tiresome to have to guess who will come and who will not.